CSE512-14W/a3-luheng-pany5/README.md

 ![alt tag](https://raw.github.com/CSE512-14W/a3-luheng-pany5/master/writeup/Screen%20Shot%202014-02-10%20at%201.41.53%20PM.png)

-Type artist name in the search box or double-click on nodes to see related tags and similar artists on the network.
+Type artist name in the search box or double-click on nodes to see most relevant tags and similar artists on the network.
 Move mouse over nodes to highlight part of the graph.

 ![alt tag](https://raw.github.com/CSE512-14W/a3-luheng-pany5/master/writeup/Screen%20Shot%202014-02-10%20at%201.22.30%20PM.png)

-Double-click on the "trance" node to see a new network showing all the related bands and tags/subgenres ... and keep exploring!
+Double-click on the "trance" node to see a new network showing the most relevant bands and tags/subgenres ... and keep exploring!

 ![alt tag](https://raw.github.com/CSE512-14W/a3-luheng-pany5/master/writeup/trance.png)